Professionals recommend crate training a puppy

 Also, if you ever need to board your dog, or transport him after an

-injury, he will feel safer if he has become accustomed to being in a
+injury, he will feel safer if he has become accustomed to being in the

 Tip: wire crates are good for dogs that